Extractive is not Faithful: An Investigation of Broad Unfaithfulness Problems in Extractive Summarization: Introduction

 \section{Introduction}

 Text summarization is the process of distilling the most important information from a source to produce an abridged version for a particular user or task~\cite{maybury1999advances}.
-Although there are many types of text summarization tasks, we focus on the task of \emph{general purpose single document summarization}, for which typical benchmarks are CNN/DM~\cite{hermann2015teaching}, XSum~\cite{narayan-etal-2018-dont}, etc. To produce summaries, usually either \emph{extractive summarization} methods, i.e., extracting sentences from the source, or \emph{abstractive summarization} methods, i.e., generating novel text, are applied~\cite{saggion2013automatic}.
+Although there are many types of text summarization tasks, in this work, we focus on the task of \emph{general purpose single document summarization}.
+To produce summaries, usually either \emph{extractive summarization} methods, i.e., extracting sentences from the source, or \emph{abstractive summarization} methods, i.e., generating novel text, are applied~\cite{saggion2013automatic}.

 Abstractive summarization attracts more attention from recent works because it can produce more coherent summaries and behaves more like humans \cite{cohn-lapata-2008-sentence}.
 Impressive progress has been made for abstractive summarization by large-scale pre-trained models \cite{lewis-etal-2020-bart, zhang2020pegasus}.
 However, unfaithfulness problems, i.e., hallucinating new information or generating content that contradicts the source, are widely spread across models and tasks~\cite{cao2018faithful, maynez-etal-2020-faithfulness}.
 Although these problems do not necessarily get captured by typically-used evaluation metrics, e.g., ROUGE \cite{lin-2004-rouge}, even minor unfaithfulness can be catastrophic and drive users away from real-world applications.
 Therefore, an increasing volume of research has focused on analyzing \cite{falke-etal-2019-ranking, maynez-etal-2020-faithfulness, goyal-durrett-2021-annotating}, evaluating \cite{kryscinski-etal-2020-evaluating, goyal-durrett-2021-annotating, wang-etal-2020-asking, durmus-etal-2020-feqa, scialom-etal-2021-questeval, xie-etal-2021-factual-consistency}, or addressing \cite{cao2018faithful, li-etal-2018-ensure, fanrobust2018, chen-etal-2021-improving, cao-wang-2021-cliff, xu2021sequence, wan-bansal-2022-factpegasus} unfaithfulness problems in abstractive summarization.